MeenalJy/PyWarrior-Challenge/.../README.md

 ### Part Two - The Mighty If Statement
 📂 [Explore Challenges](https://github.com/MeenalJy/PyWarrior-Challenge/blob/main/.../part_two.md)

-Here, the primary focus on using the "if" statement in Python to make decisions based on different conditions.
+Here, the primary focus is on using the "if" statement in Python to make decisions based on different conditions.
 The "if" statement allows you to execute different code blocks depending on whether a specific condition is true or false.
 As you work through these tasks, you'll gain hands-on experience with using the "if" statement to create branching logic in your programs.

 ### Part Three - The Strings
 📂 [Explore Challenges](https://github.com/MeenalJy/PyWarrior-Challenge/blob/main/.../part_three.md)